maddieportrey/my386blog/_posts/2023-12-18-Final Project.md

 #10.
 Mid-American Conference (MAC)

+Honorable mentions: Big Sky Conference and The Ivy League

 With this in mind, I began to compile datasets to measure success in the NFL while connecting players with their college conference.

 <p align="center">